-Deposits included in the broad money
+Deposits included in M3

-The deposits included in the broad money encompass the transferrable deposits and other deposits of the national depository corporations included in the national definition of broad money.
+Deposits included in the broad money contain transferable deposits and other deposits of domestic depository corporations included in the standardized definition of broad money.
 Generally, this category incorporates the deposits of all institutional sectors defined above, except the government deposits, the depository corporations and nonresidents.
 Out of the government deposits, in this category, only the local government deposits are included.

-Deposits excluded from the broad money
+Deposits excluded from M3

-Deposits excluded from the broad money encompass the transferrable and other deposits which are not included in the national definition of broad money.
+Deposits excluded from the broad money encompass the transferrable and other deposits which are not included in the standardized definition of broad money.

-Securities other than shares, included in broad money
+Securities other than shares, included in M3

-This category includes all the negotiable financial instruments issued by the depository corporations, included in the national definition of broad money in accordance with the Manual for the IMF Monetary Financial Statistics.
+This category includes all the negotiable financial instruments issued by the depository corporations, included in the standardized definition of broad money in accordance with the Manual for the IMF Monetary Financial Statistics.
 It encompasses liabilities based on issued securities, with the nonfinancial corporations, households, nonprofit institutions serving households, other financial corporations and local government as holders, except the liabilities to the Government (without local government), depository corporations and nonresidents.

-Securities other than shares, excluded from broad money
+Securities other than shares, excluded from M3

-Securities other than shares, excluded from the broad money represent negotiable financial instruments issued by the depository corporations that are excluded from the national definition of broad money.
+Securities other than shares, excluded from the broad money represent negotiable financial instruments issued by the depository corporations that are excluded from the standardized definition of broad money.